Find Your Artistic Voice in 10 Weeks

 “Cave Breath” (watercolor, 15 x 22 in.)

-Mike Bailey has been teaching the same class for 20 years.
-It’s different from most other classes, and it has a surprise ending that results in the students finding the path to their own personal style of art — their voice.
+For 20 years, Mike Bailey taught the same class, designed to help students find the path to their own personal style of art — their voice.
 “A developing artist needs to understand how a really good painting is structured.
 You need to know about unity, conflict, harmony, repetition, variety, and structure.
 It’s more than just a feeling behind your navel.”

 “Coastal Fog” (watercolor, 22 x 30 in.)